michaelmeta125/Meta-Portfolio/index.md

     }

 ```

+The artifact in this enhancement section is a compilation of a few things request April 2020.
+While the project as a whole is to develop a landing page.
+The specific items for the artifact are, data store (database table specifically for this report part), web API accessed via HTTP (return results in JSON format), service layer that communicates with a set of data access repositories.
+The specific report item need to have a table with all the reports that is securely returned to our controllers and finally serialized to JSON and returned to the client(s).
+The artifact was required to use a few technologies.

 In the above code block, the idea of the service is quickly illustrated.
 Its job is to return a proper list to the controller.
 The software design and engineering enhancements show us the importance of decoupling data access and presentation (web api in this case).
 Data strctures also come into play in this ehancement, as the goal is to have objects that are only related to the application and not necessarily all the information present in the data store.
 There is no reason to have every attribute of an object stored in a database table most of the time.
 You can see where we map from the data type object to a data transfer object to be used by the rest of the application.
 This separation of layers is very helpful as the application grows.

+The main takeaway from this enhancement was the value of code review.
+As I stated, I was very used to writing code and shooting it off for review.
+However, by having a written checklist that I run through with every piece of code I write, I was able to find inefficiences.
+The validation method is a perfect example of that.

 ---